top of page

 Today we explore a wide, beautiful section of the reserve bordering the river — grasslands, forests, open plains, and plenty of game.

-There are more opportunities for cantering, and the landscapes open up beautifully.
+There are opportunities for cantering, and the landscapes open up beautifully.

-In the late afternoon, you may join a bakkie ride or walk to a spectacular lookout point over the river, with great chances for spotting wildlife.
+In the late afternoon, you may join a bakkie drive or walk to a spectacular lookout point over the river for sundowners, with excellent chances for spotting wildlife.

 Estimated total riding time: 3 - 4 hours.